Instant Pot Hard Boiled Eggs

 Jump to Section

-I didn’t think I needed another way to make hard boiled eggs… until I tried Instant Pot hard boiled eggs.
-The 4-4-4 method sounded confusing at first, but it’s just a shortcut: 4 minutes on high pressure, 4 minutes natural release, and 4 minutes in an ice bath.
-That’s it.
-No green ring, no rubbery whites, and the shells come off way easier than when I boil them on the stove.
-I usually make a whole batch at once and keep them in the fridge for the week.
+I didn’t think I needed another way to make hard boiled eggs… until I tried these Instant Pot Hard Boiled Eggs.
+To make perfect Instant Pot hard boiled eggs, you use what’s called the 4-4-4 method.
+It might sound confusing at first, but it’s just a shortcut: 4 minutes on high pressure, 4 minutes natural release, and 4 minutes in an ice bath.
+That’s it!
+It’s a super easy way to remember the cook time when making hard boiled eggs in the Instant Pot.
+The eggs will come out without green rings and no rubbery whites, and the shells come off way easier than when I boil them on the stove.

 Happy Cooking!